 In late 2014 a five year lease was offered to the FHM for the old post office of the former town of Hespeler - home to what had been the largest woollen mill in the British Empire in the 1920s/30s.
 The Hespeler post office was built in 1928 by Thomas William Fuller (1865-1951), the Chief Dominion Architect from 1927 to 1936, in an Art Deco/Italianate style.
 The building had been the centre of the Hespeler community until it was decommissioned in 1993 and sold to a private buyer.

 The museum has since grown to become a popular destination for locals and tourists.
 In 2016, the Hespeler community wanted to commend the work done by the private owner to save the post office and raised money to help restore the clock in the tower that every local had set their watches by for sixty years.

-The private owner retired in 2019 and the city of Cambridge purchased the building in the summer of 2020, securing the museum’s tenancy into the future.
+The city of Cambridge purchased the building in the summer of 2020, securing the museum’s tenancy into the future.
 COVID-19 closed the museum to the public, but during the shutdown, the museum's interior underwent significant improvements to the storage areas and library; exhibition space in the galleries was increased by 20%, and washrooms and the main emergency exit were made more accessible.
-The museum will be ready to reopen in fall 2021 with a new look!

 View of the former Hespeler post office, when newly opened in 1929 (the clock tower was added in 1932.)
 Image courtesy of the City of Cambridge archives.